 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 There is a high threat of terrorist attack, kidnapping, violent civil unrest and crime across much of Nigeria.
 If you do decide to travel to Nigeria, you should exercise extreme caution.
 The security situation could deteriorate without warning and you could be caught up in violence directed at others.

-In recent years Nigeria-based militant groups, including Boko Haram (also known as Islamic State’s West Africa Province) and Ansaru, have carried out large scale and often simultaneous attacks against a range of targets in Nigeria.
+In recent years Nigeria-based militant groups, including Boko Haram (also known as Islamic State’s West Africa Province), has carried out large scale and often simultaneous attacks against a range of targets in Nigeria.
 Attacks, which can include the use of explosive devices (including suicide bombers) and gun fire, have been most frequent in the north eastern states to which we advise against all travel.

 However, terrorist attacks can occur anywhere in Nigeria.
 Locations frequented by foreigners have been attacked in the past and may be targeted in the future.
 Attacks may be indiscriminate and target public places where large crowds tend to gather.

 Australians in Nigeria should exercise heightened vigilance near Nigerian government and security institutions, internally displaced persons’ camps, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure as well as public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events, tourist areas and densely populated urban areas.

 Security has been tightened at many buildings across Nigeria.
 A heavy security presence often indicates a location of particularly high risk, but less security does not necessarily mean a lower risk.